-Brenda grew up in Western Australia, spending her early childhood on a dairy farm.
-She began to write short stories in primary school that had clever titles but no-so-clever endings.
+I grew up in Western Australia and spent my early childhood on a dairy farm.
+I began to write short stories in primary school that had clever titles but no-so-clever endings.

-After sampling three different universities, she finally settled on studying English and gained an arts degree with a major in the obscure field of Language and Culture and a minor in Theatre Arts.
-She went on to study education and became a speech and drama teacher and part-time storytelling fairy.
+After finishing school, I headed off to university and wound up with an English degree, majoring in the obscure field of Language and Culture and minoring in Theatre Arts.
+I went on to study education and became a speech and drama teacher and part-time storytelling fairy.

-Brenda has also worked as a professional actor and was seen on TV in the roles of a nurse, a marine biologist, a mother being attacked by a dingo and a train passenger watching a man chasing a chicken (don’t ask).
-Her greatest regret was not getting a callback to play Diana in a stage production of Anne of Green Gables, despite her best efforts to say ‘raspberry cordial’ in a Canadian accent.
+I’ve worked as a professional actor and have been seen on TV in the roles of a nurse, a marine biologist, a mother being attacked by a dingo and a train passenger watching a man chasing a chicken.
+Don’t ask.

-Following this, Brenda went on to work as an in-house writer and editor for an educational publisher and wrote in every curriculum area imaginable, from Mathematics to Music.
-During this time, she had her first children’s books published with Cengage and Macmillan Education.
-She also became an accredited editor with the Institute of Professional Editors in Australia.
+I’ve also worked as an in-house writer and editor for an educational publisher.
+During this time, I had my first children’s books published with Cengage and Macmillan Education.
+I also became an accredited editor with the Institute of Professional Editors in Australia.

-Brenda now works as a freelance writer and editor from her home in country Victoria, where she lives with her family and two attention-seeking Burmese cats named Bingley and Bess.
-When she’s not writing, she plays hot electric cello in a very cool band.
+I now work as a freelance writer and editor from my home in beautiful country Victoria, where I live with my family and two attention-seeking Burmese cats named Bingley and Bess.

 Please click on the links on this page to view some samples of my work.